 The Weather in September in Cuba

-Cuba, during September, is wet, still warm, and it’s also hurricane season.
+The weather in Cuba in September, is wet, still warm, and it’s also hurricane season.
 Temperatures drop quite a bit at night, so it’s a lot more comfortable than Cuba in August.
 You’re likely to see an average of 13 days of rain during September, but the rain usually comes in the afternoon, monthly averages for downpours are 70 millimeters (3 inches) of rain in September.

 You’ll see 12 hours of daylight a day, with sunrise at 07:30 and sunset at 19:30.